ankit-rathi/AR-Talks/D&AI/intelligence-loop.md

 Generation
 ```

-### Reel Topics
+### Topics

-75. What is Machine Learning?
+5.1 What Is Machine Learning?
-76. Supervised vs Unsupervised Learning
+5.2 Why Manual Rules Stopped Scaling
-77. Reinforcement Learning Explained
+5.3 Supervised vs Unsupervised Learning
-78. Feature Engineering
+5.4 Reinforcement Learning Explained
-79. Training vs Inference
+5.5 What Is Feature Engineering?
-80. How AI Models Learn
+5.6 Training vs Inference
-81. Model Evaluation Explained
+5.7 How AI Models Learn
-82. Bias vs Variance
+5.8 Model Evaluation Explained
-83. Transfer Learning
+5.9 Bias vs Variance
-84. What is Deep Learning?
+5.10 Transfer Learning
-85. Neural Networks Explained Visually
+5.11 What Is Deep Learning?
-86. Embeddings Explained
+5.12 Neural Networks Explained Visually
-87. What is NLP?
+5.13 What Are Embeddings?
-88. How Computer Vision Works
+5.14 What Is NLP?
-89. Recommendation Systems
+5.15 How Computer Vision Works
-90. What are Knowledge Graphs?
+5.16 Recommendation Systems Explained
-91. What is Generative AI?
+5.17 What Are Knowledge Graphs?
-92. What are LLMs?
+5.18 What Is Generative AI?
-93. Tokens Explained
+5.19 What Are LLMs?
-94. Attention Mechanism Explained
+5.20 Tokens Explained
-95. Prompt Engineering
+5.21 Attention Mechanism Explained
-96. Why AI Hallucinates
+5.22 Prompt Engineering Explained
-97. What is RAG?
+5.23 Why AI Hallucinates
-98. Vector Search Explained
+5.24 What Is RAG?
-99. What are Vector Databases?
+5.25 Vector Search Explained
-100. Fine-Tuning vs Prompting
+5.26 Fine-Tuning vs Prompting
-101. Multimodal AI
+5.27 What Is Multimodal AI?
-102. AI Agents vs Workflows
+5.28 AI Agents vs Workflows
-103. Multi-Agent Systems
+5.29 What Are Multi-Agent Systems?
-104. What is Agentic AI?
+5.30 What Is Agentic AI?

 ---

-# ARC 5 — PRODUCTION AI
+# ARC 6 — AI ENGINEERING & PRODUCTION AI

 ### *Why Real AI Systems Are Hard*